huangxinwang/leetcode/google/problem/remove-duplicate-from-array.md

 Given input array A = [1,1,2],
 Your function should return length = 2, and A is now [1,2].

+### Analysis
+- use idx to keep track of current index to put the next valid number

 ### Code
 ```java
  public int removeDuplicates(int[] A) {